 Bhutan Expedition by Road – Pre-planning & Roadmap

-Our Ladakh expedition by road has given us impetus to plan for more long road trips and this time we have decided to cross the international border by road.
-Yes! that’s correct.
-We will cross the international border and explore our neighbour Bhutan by road.
-A team each from Mumbai, Pune, Delhi & Kolkata is all set to capture captivating culture, monasteries, prayer bells, Buddhist populace along with sightseeing road expedition.
+Last year, due to some unavoidable circumstances we had changed our Bhutan Road Trip plan in a short notice and explored Spiti Valley instead.
+This year with an experience of both Ladakh and Spiti by road we will definitely complete Bhutan Road Trip.
+We will cross the international border and explore our neighbour Bhutan.
+A team each from Delhi, Pune, Jaipur, & Kolkata is all set to capture captivating culture, monasteries, prayer bells, Buddhist populace along with sightseeing road expedition.
 Although Bhutan is a neighbour and has close relationship with India but there are limited information about the country.
-We are gathering as much information was we can and this blog is the stepping stone for our trip which is scheduled during the summer of 2017.
+We are gathering as much information was we can and this blog is the stepping stone for our trip which is scheduled during the summer of 2018.
 We are ready to conquer the ‘Land of the Thunder Dragon’.

 Most people question: Is cross-country road trip possible?
 The answer is very simple – a big yes.
 Citizens of India can easily visit Bhutan without many formalities by obtaining a permit for visitors and vehicle.

 There are primarily two routes to enter Bhutan: By Air or by Road.

 Druk Air offers direct flights to Paro, which is the only international airport in Bhutan, from Mumbai, Delhi, Kolkata and Bagdogra.
 Popular travel websites do not offer these flights and one need to contact the authorized Druk Air travel agent in the city for bookings.
 Fares listed on the website are higher, for Indian citizens, they are slightly different.
 Also, these aren’t daily flights, so when if intent to fly both ways, better to first see the flight schedule and availability and then plan the rest of your trip.